 Fencing to Keep Out Deer

-If you want to keep a specific section of your garden or certain trees completely off limits to deer, erect a deer-proof small gauge woven wire or solid wooden fence at least 8-10 feet high around it.
+If you want to keep a specific section of your garden or certain trees completely off limits to deer, erect a deer-proof small gauge woven wire or solid wooden fence at least 8- 10 feet high around it.
 The fence will last for many years and be worth the initial expense.
-You may wish to bury an additional 6-12 inches of the fence underground to prevent fawns from crawling underneath and to keep out other animals who might dig under it.
 Make sure that there are no openings in the fence.
 One desperate resident reported that a doe had cleared the top of his fence, which was less than 8 feet.
-Her fawn tried to follow her by squeezing through a small opening near the ground.
+Her fawn tried to follow her by squeezing through a small opening in the fence near the ground.
 Once the fawn’s head was through the opening, the fawn became stuck.

 Never install a wrought iron fence with spikes on top.
 Deer can become impaled on the spikes when trying to clear the fence.